ccrome/whoismakingnews/content/homepage/data.md

 weight: 25
 header_menu: true
 ---
-Download the data here

-The data I use is available for you to sort and slice however you like - Download it as an excel sheet or a .csv file.
-We also have some presorted options for you down in the visualizations area, under the "Raw Data and Notes" tab.
+Your can download the full database that goes into our TikToks and the analysis from this page.
+It's available as an excel sheet or a .csv file, so you can slice and dice it yourself and do your own analysis.
+We also have some presorted analysis options in the visualizations area, under the "Raw Data and Notes" tab.

 If you have a case we missed, or found any errors, please use the contact form at the bottom of this page